itinerantfoodie/itinerantfoodie.github.io/_drafts/apps-for-nomads.md

 ## China (Mainland / Macau SAR / Hong Kong SAR / Taiwan)

+### VPN

+In China, you may find some services not working.
+If you use Google Apps for your email, it's essential that you have one.

+I prefer to use PureVPN for my VPN uses (You can also have multiple devices too).
+And the VPN accepts bitcoin for those who want to pay with privacy.

 ### Pleco

 That app very useful for looking up words and also shows mandarin or cantonese pronounciation